 Oil Spill Prevention & Response in the UK North Sea

-A large number of Nexen personnel are trained to the Department of Energy and Climate Change (DECC) Level 3 – Onshore Emergency Responder, which is refreshed every three years.
+A large number of Nexen personnel are trained to the Department for Business, Energy & Industrial Strategy (BEIS) (previously DECC) Level 3 – Onshore Emergency Responder, which is refreshed every three years.
 Nexen is required to run one major oil spill exercise every three years, which includes involvement of the UK Secretary of States Representative for Maritime Salvage and intervention (UK SOSREP), and the government representative who co-ordinates the response to major spill incidents within the UK.

 Nexen UK has access to the services of Oil Spill Response Limited (OSRL), which includes technical support in the event of a spill, access to aerial surveillance aircraft, aerial dispersant spraying aircraft, a UK based 500 ton dispersant stockpile, and a large inventory of booms, skimmers and other clean-up equipment.
 The service also allows Nexen to access a UK based capping tool – the UK Oil Spill Prevention and Response Advisory Group (OSPRAG) Cap.
 This tool was built as part of a collaborative effort among the offshore oil and gas industry, regulatory agencies and trade unions to coordinate the UK’s response to the safety, environmental and commercial issues arising from the Deepwater Horizon incident in the Gulf of Mexico.